quodlibetor/diesel-derive-intermediate/README.md

 you have no `#[intermediate_derive(...)]` attributes, you will get "empty trait list in \`derive\`" warnings.

+### Limitations

+* It's not possible to derive multiple `Associations` for the same pair of tables, I think.
+This means that we can't derive `Associations` for the intermediate types.
+This seems basically fine, you really only want to be able to join on complete types that have actually been inserted into the DB, not partials that are in the process of getting built to be inserted.

 ## License

 diesel-newtype is licensed under either of